realraft/Go-Fish-Card-Game-in-C/README.md

 Do you want to play again [Y/N]:
 ```
-Entering Y will start a new game.

-Entering N will exit the program.
+Upon a winner the user will be prompted to play again.
+'Y/y' will start a new game and 'N/n' will exit the program.

 ### Project in Retrospect
 There are some things I would change about the project if I could go back and do it again.
 First, I would have never used T on the backend if I knew that printing 10 on the frontend was a requirement.
 Second, I wouldn't have used an if statement to diverge between two large sections of code depending on if it was the human or computers turn.
 Instead, I would write one function and simply provide the items that will change between players in the arguments of the function.
 Third, I would have planned better for the new line characters and included them in the regular print statements to save on lines of code.
 Altogether, I am proud of the working finished product for my first project in a new coding language to me, and I am also happy with the lessons I learned with pointers and memory allocation.